oerpub/aloha-rails/spec/dummy/README.md

 # Dummy
-Dummy app for testing the aloha-rails gem
+Dummy app for testing the OERPUB Aloha Rails gem